-How To Disable Xbox Game DVR In Windows 10 To Counter Drops In FPS
+How To Disable Xbox Game Bar In Windows 10 To Counter Drops In FPS

-I’ve run across this odd problem on Windows 10 where if you leave the operating system’s built-in DVR functionality on, certain games tend to start dropping frames, feeling sluggish as a result.
+I’ve run across this odd problem on Windows 10 where if you leave the operating system’s built-in Xbox Game Bar and DVR functionality on, certain games tend to start dropping frames, feeling sluggish as a result.
 The issue has been reported by several users over online forums and even received a mention within certain games (such as Valve’s Dota 2) as a possible cause for drops in performance.

-If you’ve been experiencing unexplained frame rate hiccups within games that used to run smoothly on your Windows system before, there’s a chance the recently added DVR functionality is to blame.
-It’s possible the feature interferes with other in-game services such as those offered by the Steam overlay or Nvidia’s GeForce Experience.
-Maybe it’s just that it doesn’t play well with certain games.
-It’s a young feature, after all, and is likely to take some more time getting the lay of the land.
+If you’ve been experiencing unexplained frame rate hiccups within games that used to run smoothly on your Windows system before, there’s a chance this feature is to blame.
+It’s possible it interferes with other in-game services such as those offered by the Steam overlay or Nvidia’s GeForce Experience or maybe it’s just that it doesn’t play well with certain games.
+It’s still a young feature, after all, and is likely to take some more time getting the lay of the land.

-Fortunately, there’s a way to disable Xbox Game DVR and Game Bar altogether, and we’re going to show you exactly how to do that.
+Fortunately, there’s a way to disable Xbox Game Bar and Game DVR altogether, and we’re going to show you exactly how to do that.

-This will disable Game DVR and Game Bar, preventing the feature from activating when you next launch a fullscreen application or game.
-It’s important to note, though, that in-game performance issues can be caused by a myriad of things, even a combination of different problems.
-If you’re experiencing severe drops in framerate within a particular game, Game DVR likely isn’t the only cause, though it might improve the average framerate by a few points.
+This will disable Xbox Game Bar, preventing the feature from activating when you next launch a fullscreen application or game.
+It’s important to note, though, that framerate drops can be caused by a myriad of things or a combination of unrelated problems.
+If you’re experiencing crippling performance issues within a particular game, Game Bar likely isn’t the only cause, though it might improve the average framerate by a few points.

-If this quick and easy solution ends up helping you, do let us know in the comments section below.
+If this quick and easy solution does end up helping you, do let us know in the comments section below.